Here’s one for the ladies.

 However, a targeted diet plan that includes healthy and nutritious meals in the proper proportions and the addition of an exercise routine could mean the difference between having a baby in your arms this time next year.
 So here’s how to go about it.

 Get Help With Your Pre-Preg Diet and Exercise Plan

-You’ll want to start with a visit to your doctor (you physician and your OBGYN should both be adequate, although you may want to see the pair).
+You’ll want to start with a visit to your doctor (your physician and your OBGYN should both be adequate, although you may want to see the pair).
 What you’ll likely learn is that additional exercise is recommended for most people, and this entails half an hour of moderate to intense exercise three to four times a week at minimum.

 Everyone is different, so your doctor may choose to adjust this schedule to meet your personal needs, but on average, this route will help you to lose unwanted pounds and improve your overall health and fitness.
-As a rule, you might want to make your partner undergo the same analysis and start working out regularly, since added weight can affect fertility in both men and women.
+As a rule, you might want to make your partner undergo the same analysis and start working out regularly since added weight can affect fertility in both men and women.

 Don’t Overdo It

 But what if you already work out regularly?